 I sympathize with your sigh.
 I know, I know, banana bread is boring.
 Delicious yes, but come on - it’s EVERYWHERE.
 Does the internet really need another banana bread recipe?
 Especially when so many claim theirs to be ‘the best’.

 But, hear me out.
-For years now, come October I have a day where I see brown-spotted-bananas on my counter but ahhh, it’s autumn and all I want is PUMPKIN bread, really not banana.
+For years now, come October I have a day where I see brown-spotted-bananas on my counter but ahhh, it’s autumn and all I want is PUMPKIN bread, not banana.
 And inevitably, every year, the next thought that comes to mind is, what if I combine them?
 Banana’s bring that lovely sweetness and pumpkins give that soft texture I love.
 And pumpkin spice shouldn’t be selfishly reserved to pumpkins only, amirite?

 So this year I finally said I’m going to crack it.
 I set to work examining 4 different banana bread recipes (the best of the best, obviously) against 4 different pumpkin bread recipes, to see what was common to both.
 My idea was to make one base for the whole bread, split it in half and stir in pumpkin to one and banana into the other then swirl the two breads together for a marbled effect.
-In my first successful batch, I had used only cinnamon and nutmeg and I got a lovely, if subtle, swirl.
+In my first batch, I had used only cinnamon and nutmeg and I got a lovely, if subtle, swirl.
 When I went full pumpkin spice with the cloves, ginger and allspice, I found the darkness of these spices made the swirl indistinguishable.
-Whichever you choose, I hope you’ll love the combination of these two favorites.
+Whichever you choose, I know you’ll love the combination of these two favorites.

 pumpkin spice banana bread